 Any positive view of compensatory mitigation should be tempered, of course, by the many critiques arguing that the practice of compensatory mitigation often falls well short of its potential.
 Clearly those critiques have some substance; indeed, the same agencies that have been advancing compensatory mitigation policies have also raised concerns about the inadequacies of their own practices.
-Yet those critiques highlight the second, and more subtle, threat created by the current conservative attack on compensatory mitigation policies.
+For those critiques highlight the second, and more subtle, threat created by the current conservative attack on compensatory mitigation policies.
 For decades, those policies have been moving through cycles of critique and reform, and compensatory mitigation practice now is quite different from what it was twenty or thirty years ago.
-The initiatives of the Obama Administration, and the Bush Administration before that, were promising advances amid these reform cycles.
-But now the process of improvement may be stilled.
+For the initiatives of the Obama Administration, and the Bush Administration before that, were promising advances amid these reform cycles.
+For But now the process of improvement may be stilled.
 In the long run, that loss of institutional learning may be more important than a reduction in the actual amount of compensatory mitigation.

 This, too, is part of a much larger story.
 One of the most important, though often obscure, stories of American environmental governance is our evolving ability to find synergies and successful compromises between economic imperatives and environmental protection.
-On many fronts, both regulators and businesses have gotten better at working with each other, and on many fronts, economic productivity has grown even as environmental conditions improved.
-These changes are partly tied to the willingness-which, of course, remains uneven-of some businesses to integrate environmental protection into their culture, or even to rely upon environmental mandates to generate business.
-But they are also closely tied to the ability of government to govern, sometimes in sophisticated and
+On many fronts, both regulators and businesses have gotten better at working with each other, and on many fronts, economic productivity has grown even as environmental conditions improved.168